johanbook/docs/docs/data_structures/overview.md

 | Appending item | O(1)            | If one maintains reference to last item, otherwise O(n)         |
 | Deleting item  | O(1)            | Given a reference to the item, deletion is a constant operation |

-## Stacks
+## Stack

-A stacks is a type of an ordered structure where one is intended to only access the list item.
+A stack is a type of an ordered structure where one is intended to only access the list item.
 This is called LIFO (Last In First Out).
 It can easily be implemented using an array list but appending would then be O(n) in worst case.
 Instead one can use a singly linked list where appending is done to first